gfpuch/beatless/README.md

 # beatless

 A small game made with Java/Swing I made in 2009.
+To run, open beatless.jar.

 beatless is a top down "gatherer". the point of the game is to accumulate enough points per "screen" (ie. 520 pixels of vertical movement) so that you do not lose.